miftahDB/miftahdb/README.md

 - **Parameters**:
   - `pattern`: Optional SQL LIKE pattern to match keys.
 Defaults to "%" which matches all keys.
 - **Returns**:
-  - The result of the operation, which includes the number of expired keys in the database or an error if the operation failed.
+  - The result of the operation, includes the number of expired keys in the database or an error if the operation failed.

 ```javascript
 // Get the total number of expired keys